mossgreen/mossgreen.github.io/_posts/2018-09-26-Spring-Certification-Spring-Boot.md

 ## What is the difference between an embedded container and a WAR?

+A  **Standalone app**  uses your resources, web app executes on the server, rendering is done on your system.

 An **embedded container** is packaged in the application **JAR-file** and will contain only one single application.

-A **WAR-file**e will need to be deployed to a **web container**, such as Tomcat, before it can be used.
+A **WAR-file** will need to be deployed to a **web container**, such as Tomcat, before it can be used.
 The web container to which the WAR-file is deployed may contain other applications.

 **Deployable WAR**
 1. The first thing you do is change the `packaging` type.